-New research published by Readie shows that UK adults believe that the positives provided by the internet outweigh the negatives (78 per cent), but also that the benefits are not shared equally across society.
+New research published by Readie this week shows that UK adults believe that the positives provided by the internet outweigh the negatives (78%), but also that the benefits are not shared equally across society.
 People aged under 30 and residents of urban areas are seen as the biggest beneficiaries.

 Employees based in London are being offered more digital skills training than others around the country, a situation that needs to be urgently addressed by policymakers and businesses to prevent the development of an entrenched digital skills gap.